 Application : Applied

+, ipproducer. , pp.nod

-Explanation on application of the practice The Chairman of the BARMC, an Independent Non-Executive Director, is not the Chairman of the Board.
+Explanation on : The Chairman of the BARMC, an Independent Non-Executive Director,

+application of the is not the Chairman of the Board.

+practice

+Evalenction for .

-Explanation for departure
+Explanation for : departure

+acpartare

-Large companies are req to complete the columns red to complete the columns below.
-Non-large companies are encouraged elow.
+ired to complete the columns below.
+Non-large companies are encouraged

+to complete the columns b eiow.

-Measure ••
+Measure :

-Timeframe
+Timeframe :